 Beginning a month later and throughout that winter, the states of the Deep South — led by South Carolina — left the Union.
 Maryland's legislature had voted to cast its lot with the South if secession became a fact, but it would not meet again for nearly two years.
 Maryland nervously watched developments, and the nation kept an eye on the state, for if it and Virginia joined the Confederacy, the U.S. capital would be surrounded by a foreign nation.

 In February 1861, as President-elect Lincoln made his way east by train to Harrisburg and Philadelphia, detective Alan Pinkerton received word that Southern radicals intended to assassinate Lincoln in Baltimore.
-The city could be a violent place — murders and assaults were common, elections sometimes brought on deadly riots and it was referred to throughout the nation as "Mobtown."
-Taking Pinkerton's advice, Lincoln made a secret passage through the city, disappointing those who had hoped to get a glimpse of him.
+The city could be a violent place, murders and assaults were common, and elections sometimes brought on deadly riots.
+Baltimore was referred to throughout the nation as "Mobtown."
+Lincoln took Pinkerton's advice and made a secret passage through the city, disappointing those who had hoped to get a glimpse of him.

 Just six weeks later, and little more than a month into Lincoln's presidency, war broke out with the firing on Fort Sumter in Charleston harbor.
 Lincoln called for 75,000 volunteers to put down the rebellion, but those destined for Washington had to first pass through Baltimore.
 On April 18, a Pennsylvania regiment was hooted and pelted with rocks as it marched from one train station to another.
 The next day, two more regiments arrived.
 Four companies of the sixth Massachusetts Volunteer Militia were set upon by a mob on Pratt Street and opened fire, killing a dozen civilians before reaching the safety of Camden Station.